The town of Albyn, Llael.

 “Do not pity them,” Yegor’s baritone voice rumbled.
 “Death comes to all.
-We are giving their deaths a story of legend: they will die bringing down this blue dragon, as shall we,” he declared with a smile.
+We are giving their deaths a story of legend: they will die bringing down this dragon.”
 They reached the first floor and walked into one of the streets that circled the town square.

 Bird chirped happily in the trees that lined the avenue.
 It was such a lovely town, truly.
-Albyn had been a model of acquiescence in Khador’s capture of Llael; the town had surrendered with no fight, hence its intactness.
-For years now it had been a peaceful place, meeting the Motherland’s expectations for Imperial taxes and largely being left alone as recompense.
+Albyn had been a model of acquiescence in Khador’s capture of Llael; the town had surrendered with no fight and left completely.
+For years now it had been a peaceful place, meeting the motherland’s expectations for imperial taxes and largely being left alone as recompense.
 With some additional Khadoran citizenry and construction, it could have become a truly first-class city.

 Now, because of the Cygnaran crown’s insolent need to snatch from the Empress what rightfully belonged to her, this idyllic dream was not to come true.
-It made Yegor unreasonably angry.
-He wished he had a trencher neck to snap or a CRS prisoner to torture in order to relieve his rage.
-He calmed himself by remembering the opportunity to slay was coming: he would bathe the cobblestones in the blood of the enemy.
+Yegor wished he had a CRS prisoner to torture in order to relieve his rage at the profound injustice of it all.
+He calmed himself by remembering the opportunity to slay was coming: he would bathe these cobblestones in the blood of the enemy.
 He needed only be patient.

 Another mortar blast rumbled over the hills.